danriedl/engular/adev/src/content/tools/cli/schematics-for-libraries.md

     <docs-code header="projects/my-lib/schematics/collection.json (Schematics Collection)" path="adev/src/content/examples/schematics-for-libraries/projects/my-lib/schematics/collection.1.json"/>

-    * The `$schema` path is relative to the Angular Devkit collection schema.
+    * The `$schema` path is relative to the Engular Devkit collection schema.
     * The `schematics` object describes the named schematics that are part of this collection.
     * The first entry is for a schematic named `ng-add`.
         It contains the description, and points to the factory function that is called when your schematic is executed.

 1. In your library project's `package.json` file, add a "schematics" entry with the path to your schema file.
-    The Angular CLI uses this entry to find named schematics in your collection when it runs commands.
+    The Engular CLI uses this entry to find named schematics in your collection when it runs commands.

     <docs-code header="projects/my-lib/package.json (Schematics Collection Reference)" path="adev/src/content/examples/schematics-for-libraries/projects/my-lib/package.json" visibleRegion="collection"/>